epam/hubctl/README.md

 ### macOS users

-Depending on your machine Security & Privacy settings and macOS version (10.15+), you may get an error _cannot be opened because the developer cannot be verified_.
+Depending on your's machine Security & Privacy settings and macOS version (10.15+), you may get an error _cannot be opened because the developer cannot be verified_.
 Please [read on](https://github.com/hashicorp/terraform/issues/23033#issuecomment-542302933) for a simple workaround.

-Alternativelly, to set global preference to _Allow apps downloaded from: Anywhere_, execute:
+Alternatively, to set a global preference to _Allow apps downloaded from: Anywhere_, execute:

     $ sudo spctl --master-disable